 National Insurance contributions

-Every individual between the ages of 16 and 65, who is gainfully employed in Barbados under a contract of service, must be insured under the National Insurance and Social Security Act.
-The current pensionable age is 66, with an increase to age 67 scheduled for 1 January 2018.
+Every individual between the ages of 16 and 67, who is gainfully employed in Barbados under a contract of service, must be insured under the National Insurance and Social Security Act.

-Contributions are determined as a percentage of insurable earnings up to a maximum of insurable earning of BBD 4,820 per month or BBD 1,112 per week.
-Effective 1 January 2020, these will increase to BBD 4,880 per month or BBD 1,126 per week.
+Contributions are determined as a percentage of insurable earnings up to a maximum of insurable earning of BBD 5,120 per month or BBD 1,182 per week.
 Employers must remit National Insurance contributions by the 15th day of the following month.
 Effective from 1 October 2018, the employee’s share is 11.1%, with the employer paying 12.75%.
-Self-employed individuals make quarterly contributions of 17.1% on earnings of up to a maximum of BBD 4,820 per month (BBD 4,880 per month from 1 January 2020).
+Self-employed individuals make quarterly contributions of 17.1% on earnings of up to a maximum of BBD 5,120 per month.

 Value-added tax (VAT)